kamilego/Domes-vertices/README.md

 The biggest adventage?
 You can create certain dome with specific height and radius.
 It saves a lot of time.
 In my opinion script is more stable than other FEM programs like Autodesk ROBOT.

+# To use sript
+Download script and xlsx files and paste to script excel paths